namkiseung/python_BasicProject/readme.txt

 hello python
 hello

-master
+new master
-master
+new master
-master
+new master
-master
+new master
-master
+new master